 Consolidating Multiple Personal Debts With credit cards readily accessible and the costs of living rising it is not uncommon to see clients facing financial stress with credit card debt that gets out of hand for one reason or another.
 Interest rates on credit cards when not paid off in full can be up to 21 % pa.
 To help your client get out of that situation a sensible strategy may be to refinance and consolidate the cards and other higher rate loans like personal loans and amalgamate them with their owner occupied loan or consolidate in to a lower rate personal loan.
 By doing this the rate of interest that your client may experience could drop from 21% to under 4% on the same debts.
 Of course this would be done under your financial guidance and expertise with the recommendation for the client to close the cards to prevent finding themselves in the same situation in the future.

-Save Money on the Home loan through Refinancing Your clients go through various ups and downs and stages depending on their financial situation and family circumstances.
+Save Money on the Home loan through Refinancing.
+Your clients go through various ups and downs and stages depending on their financial situation and family circumstances.
 It is not uncommon for a couple with a family to find themselves short on cash due to ill health, education costs or having had a period of under employment or relationship breakdown.
 Refinancing the owner occupied loan can enable the client to reduce their mortgage costs and if need be access some of the equity in their home that may have come through property price increases or through reducing repayments by lowering the interest rate.
 They may also be able to restructure their loan to better suit their circumstances.
 It makes sense to review the home loan every 3 to 5 years.
 Banks generally are not as generous to their existing clients with rate discounts as they are when trying to attract new clients and so interest savings may be achieved by simply refinancing and taking advantage of lower rates - putting more money in your clients pocket now.
-This can allow your client to put the extra savings towards paying down non deductible debt quicker.
+This can allow your client to put the extra savings towards paying down non-deductible debt quicker.

 Wealth Creation – Investment.
 If your clients want to grow their wealth and work towards securing their financial future they may be interested in establishing or have already established their own SMSF.
 We can assist your client with finance for their SMSF investments or personal investments.
 As a finance broker we are able to look at your clients financial goals and work with you to help them to achieve their investment objectives.
 We are able to source SMSF loans and assist with investment lending.
 It is particularly relevant in today’s tightening finance climate to use an experienced finance professional like Reachforth to guide the client and yourself through the constantly changing financial landscape.